purvitrivedi/sei-group-project-3/README.md

 ## Frontend (Day 4 to 8)

-On day 4, we moved on to Frontend after setting up the React App, installing HTTP proxy middleware and Nodemon, we began our work on Hikes(Andy), Groups (Kuriko) and Users (me!).
+On day 4, we moved on to Frontend.
+After setting up the React App, installing HTTP proxy middleware and Nodemon, we began our work on Hikes(Andy), Groups(Kuriko) and Users(me!).

 For Authentication, I wanted a user to design the process like [Ableton's](https://www.ableton.com/en/login/), which meant:

 - The Login and Register options were on the same page and;
-- The used for logged in automatically after they registered.
+- The used was logged in automatically after they registered.

 <img src="frontend/src/styles/assets/README/login.png" alt="login-page" />

-To do this I ensured that the register and login controllers, both returned a token on the backend.
-On the frontend, once a user registered - I logged them in and sent them to the Hikes page:
+To do this I ensured that both register and login controllers returned a token on the backend.
+On the frontend, once a user registered - I logged them in and sent them to the Hikes Index page:

     handleSubmit = async (event, path) => {
       event.preventDefault()